sujnanpatil/Dynamic-Copilot/Labs/Lab-04.md

    ![](../media/dc63.png)

-1. Navigate to **Transcript** tab, here you can find meeting transcript and also you can doenload it.
+1. Navigate to **Transcript** tab, here you can find meeting transcript and also you can download it.

    ![](../media/dc64.png)